laurenqu/laurenqu.github.io/_portfolio/Cats.md

 ## Observation of Cat 2

-The first image [Figure 1] shows **Cat 2** immediately after a grooming session, with visible fur collected on the floor.
+The third image shows **Cat 2** immediately after a grooming session, with visible fur collected on the floor.
 The grooming tools are present, and **Cat 2** appears cautious, possibly indicating mild discomfort following the grooming process.

 ### Figure 3